 In 2020, the EHRC report which found the Labour guilty of unlawful acts included a finding of fact that in 2016, Ken Livingstone had harassed the Jewish community in his capacity as an elected official of the Labour Party.
 Specifically, that he had done so through his actions in response to various social media postings by Naz Shah MP.

 Naz Shah, Labour Party MP for Bradford West, had made several antisemitic posts around the time of Operation Protective Edge in 2014, including a map of Israel superimposed on the United States captioned, “Solution for Israel-Palestine conflict – relocate Israel into United States“, on which she had commented “save them some pocket money”.

 When this came to light, Naz Shah apologised immediately, stated that she recognised that these posts were antisemitic, and committed to reaching out to her local Jewish community to smooth over relations.
 Which she then did.

-In the last four years, in which the scandal of antisemitism in the Labour Party grew worse and worse to the point that the Labour Party was ultimately found to have breached the Equality Act 2010 in its harassment and discrimination against Jewish people, the Jewish community has never raised the case of Naz Shah as an example of an unresolved issue of antisemitism.
+Over the four years in which the scandal of antisemitism in the Labour Party grew worse and worse to the point that the Labour Party was ultimately found to have breached the Equality Act 2010 in its harassment and discrimination against Jewish people, the Jewish community never raised the case of Naz Shah as an example of an unresolved issue of antisemitism.
 Naz Shah apologised, and meant it.
 We know what teshuvah looks like.